From Chaos to Confidence: Navigating Rapid Scale

 2. Embrace the Founder's Mentality

-True transformation does not come from managing tasks, it comes from thinking like an Founder.
+True transformation does not come from managing tasks.
+It comes from thinking like an owner.

 That meant asking hard, sometimes uncomfortable questions: